brybrant/fade-scroll/README.md

   Starts observing the Fade Scroller elements to apply the appropriate styles when the sizes change

 - `destroy()`\
-  Stops observing the Fade Scroller elements and removes all event listeners and styles
+  Stops observing the Fade Scroller elements and removes built-in event listeners and styles

+- `addScrollListener(callback: EventListener)`\
+  Add a `scroll` EventListener to the `scrollBar` element

+- `removeScrollListener(callback: EventListner)`\
+  Remove a `scroll` EventListener from the `scrollBar` element

 ---